mHealth-Research-Group/paaws-benchmarking/README.md

 ### Using our Models for Inference

 To make predictions using a pre-trained model run the `/make_predictions.py` script.
 In this example, we are using the random forest trained on 20 participants Left Wrist data collected during the SimFL+Lab protocol and evaluating on the data collected from DS_10 (**NOTE**: this dataset is included in the training set and should not be used to evaluate the performance of this model; we chose this dataset for demonstration purposes).
 We've noted in the code where you will need to change the processing if you'd like to evaluate a model using different data (`/make_predictions.py` line 151).
-Make sure you have [unzipped the model weights](https://github.com/mHealth-Research-Group/paaws-benchmarking/blob/main/models/README.md#using-the-example-model) before running this code.
+Make sure you have <a href="https://github.com/mHealth-Research-Group/paaws-benchmarking/blob/main/models/README.md#using-the-example-model" target="_blank"> unzipped the model weights</a> before running this code.
 ```
 python make_predictions.py --ds_lo=10 --sensor="LeftWrist" --n="20" --mapping="lab_fl_5" --out_file="temp_results" --lab
 ```